CannerCMS/cannercms/README.md

 ## Intoduce Adaptive CMS Framework

-Canner advocate a new CMS structure called ***Adaptive CMS*** it is a novel CMS structure that differs from traditional CMS and headless CMS.
+Canner advocate a new CMS structure called ***Adaptive CMS*** that is a novel CMS structure that differs from traditional CMS and headless CMS.
 The biggest difference is that Adaptive CMS decouples the view and data layers and builds data interfaces to connect to single or multiple data sources.

 ![overview](http://www.canner.io/docs/assets/revolution.png)